churslic/BoostTokenizer/README.md

 char_separator<char> delim("&");
 ```

+As we've mentioned before, the delimiter is a set of one or more characters.
-We can actually put multiple characters into our delimiter.
+So we can actually write more things into our delimiter and thus get rid
-So to get rid of spaces we would write:
+of spaces:

 ```
 char_separator<char> delim(" &");
 ```

-And so our output would look like:
+And so our output will look like:

 ```
 token: CS